luungoc2005/luungoc2005-github-io-old/_posts/2017-3-21-tips-on-using-sklearn.markdown

 [Sklearn2PMML](https://github.com/jpmml/sklearn2pmml) is a tool for saving Sklearn models to [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language), which is potentially a good way to avoid the security concerns and compatibility issues.
 It does require more work, but it seems worth it in the long run.

+### 2. Using probability calibration

+When using classifiers, even if the classifier does support `predict_proba()`, it is usually a good practice to use [CalibratedClassifierCV](http://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) for a better confidence estimate.
+If the classifier does not support `predict_proba()`, `CalibratedClassifierCV` can still give decent probabilities.
+These probabilities can be tested using a loss function e.g [Briefer Score](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.brier_score_loss.html#sklearn.metrics.brier_score_loss).
+However it seems the estimates aren't entirely dependable either.

 *Coming soon*